Updated for June 2019 IZ changes! See the updates tab for much more!! 

-See below image (Attached as well for hi res viewing) for what I'm referring to in this text.
+See below image for what I'm referring to in this text.

 Many players enjoy getting the most out of their districts.
 It is a wonderfully fun addition to empire building in Civ6.
 Several unique districts have special adjacency mechanics.
 However, among all unique districts, the German Hansa (Vanilla) and the Malinese Suguba (Gathering Storm expansion) both possess the same special attribute: they have (1) a major adjacency bonus (2) for a specific district (3) that stacks.

 For the Hansa, it pairs with the Commercial Hub.